HumabHatterZed/WhistleWindInscryptionMods/README.md

 Hey, you made it to the bottom of this ReadMe, congrats!
 Below's a couple-a things I've got rattlin' around in my head.
 These may or may not be implemented in the future, depending on how things go.

 * Further balancing, tweaks, bug fixes.
-* Expansion pack of Library of Ruina abnormalities.
+* Expansion pack of Library of Ruina abnormalities?

 <!--- * Add a custom card choice node for abnormalities, based on their Lob Corp risk level.
 * Custom challenges and starter decks.